The Classic Art of The Summit Lighthouse

 The Ancient of Days by William Blake

-Now we are going to backtrack, we mean way back—to the 18th and 19th century, when an extraordinary poet and visionary artist lived.
+Now we are going to backtrack, I mean way back—to the 18th and 19th century, when an extraordinary poet and visionary artist lived.
 His name was William Blake (1757 - 1827).
 You might know some of his work like The Ancient of Days holding a compass, or his memorable opening line of a poem: “Tyger, Tyger, burning bright.”
-He was virtually unknown in his own lifetime, and fell on hard times.
+He was virtually unknown in his own lifetime and fell on hard times.
 William Wordsworth rescued him and helped him out financially.
 We'd like to give him his due in this lifetime.
 He re-embodied as Auriel Bessemer.
 You know him primarily through his wonderful depiction of twin flames that the Summit uses in posters, prints and book covers.

 The one on top is the original version from Climb the Highest Mountain.
 It was a little risqué.
-You see, Auriel learned a way of drawing and painting that was called dynamic symmetry, which was invented by a Canadian, Jay Hambridge, a student at The Art Students League in NYC in the late 1800’s.
-Auriel went there also, many years later (Parenthetically, my Dad went there too.).
+You see, Auriel learned a way of drawing and painting that was called Dynamic Symmetry, which was invented by a Canadian, Jay Hambridge, a student at The Art Students League in NYC in the late 1800’s.
+Auriel went there also, many years later (parenthetically, my Dad went there too.).
 Dynamic Symmetry uses mathematical formulas that includes the golden ratio and Fibonacci sequence, among others.
 It also included the beauty and form of Greek art and sculpture.
 Auriel most likely gained his appreciation of the human form from this connection to the Greeks.

 Several people who were there in the early 70’s have said, Mr. Bessemer was not a happy camper when Mark decided to have a female artist on staff (probably Bonnie Scott) give the twin flames some slightly more modest clothing.
 I think we all agree it was tastefully done.
 Auriel did not like the change.
 By all accounts he was quite the character.
 I only knew him casually in the late 70’s, we always had nice conversations.

 Nevertheless, Mark and Mother did acquiesce to the Greek artist in Auriel and let him populate the 1st edition of Climb the Highest Mountain with 28 illustrations.
 Many were in the Greek tradition with a softness of curves and tasteful nudes here and there.
 Many other angels and individuals had angular faces.
-This was a product not only of Mr. Bessemer’s dynamic symmetry training, but also being in FDR’s Federal Arts Project.
+This was a product not only of Mr. Bessemer’s Dynamic Symmetry training, but also being in FDR’s Federal Arts Project.
 10,000 artists were hired to lift the spirits and the vision of the country coming out of the depression.
 Auriel did numerous murals in Post Offices and gov’t buildings.
 He became famous doing so.
 It was only fitting that the visionary artist, William Blake, tried to give the American people a new vision of the future.
 His murals reflected much of the government art at the time.
 A masculine/Herculean effort was needed to get the country back on track, hence the strong masculine faces.

 And yet, there was one more aspect to the artistry of Mr. Bessemer.
 It came from far off worlds.